-List major items of equipment already available for this project and, if appropriate identify location and pertinent capabilities.
-Provide the Equipment information as an appendix to your project narrative.
+List major items of equipment already available for this project and, if appropriate, identify location and pertinent capabilities.
+Provide the equipment information as an appendix to your project narrative.

-- Do not attach a separate file. - This appendix will not count in the project narrative page limitation.
+- Do not attach an equipment statement to Field 11 of the Research and Related Other Project Information form. - This appendix will not count in the project narrative page limitation.